FunnelKit

 customize the checkout or place order button

-You get the flexibility to add trust seals (Norton, McAfee, Secure Checkout badges), money-back guarantees, and customer testimonials to nudge a hesitant buyer's needs.
+You get the flexibility to add trust seals (Norton, McAfee, Secure Checkout badges), money-back guarantees, and customer testimonials to nudge a hesitant buyer toward making a purchase.

 Change the responsive mode to mobile, and you'll be able to set up a collapsible order summary, a call-to-action button, and the overall experience on phones.